-Nicotine patch, lozenge and gum are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
+Some formulations are currently subsidised by the Pharmaceutical Benefits Scheme (PBS).
 All formulations of NRT can be accessed over the counter through pharmacies and supermarkets.

 Learn more about using NRT for your pregnant patients using this guideline developed by Quit and Alfred Health, in collaboration with the Royal Women’s Hospital Pharmacy Department.Access videos outlining how to use each formulation of NRT